 Bias Rating: LEFT-CENTER

 Founded in 2006, VoteVets.org is organized as a non-partisan political action committee (PAC) and non-profit 501(c)(4) status in the United States.
 Although a nonpartisan organization, it has been described as “closely aligned with Congressional Democrats” and “liberal” in news stories.
 In a June 2011 press release, the organization specifically identified itself as the “largest progressive group of veterans in America.”
 The primary mission is to elect veterans into office.

 VoteVets.org is a non-profit 501(c)(4) funded through donations and an online shop that sells branded merchandise.

 In review, VoteVets.org is a Political Action Committee that “focuses on matters including but not limited to, foreign policy, energy security, veterans’ unemployment, and opening military service to life-long Americans born to undocumented immigrants, as well as continued investment in care for veterans.”

-The website publishes news summaries from other sources and then links to the primary source such this which links to NBC News: How Democrats are trying to win over Trump-skeptical veterans.
+The website publishes news summaries from other sources and then links to the primary source, such as this, which links to NBC News: How Democrats are trying to win over Trump-skeptical veterans.
 Other stories link to credible media outlets such as The Hill and NPR.
 They also offer original posts such as this Women Veterans Call For Secretary Wilkie, Congressman Crenshaw To Resign Over VA Sexual Assault Scandal.

-Editorially, VoteVets has endorsed both Democrats and Republicans, however, more often they endorse Democratic candidates.
+Editorially, VoteVets has endorsed both Democrats and Republicans; however, they often endorse Democratic candidates.
 In general, the information on the website is factual and left-leaning in bias.
-However, they have failed a few fact checks on their political campaign ads as seen below.
+However, as seen below, they have failed a few fact checks on their political campaign ads.